Govt to get Rs 39,500 crore under Sabka Vishwas Scheme

 In cases of outstanding arrears of revenue, the relief is 60 per cent of the duty amount if it is Rs 50 lakh or less and 40 per cent if it is more than Rs 50 lakh.

-In all cases, there is full waiver of interest and penalty and exemption from prosecution.
+In all cases, there is a full waiver of interest and penalty and exemption from prosecution.
 There are, however, some exclusions, such as if the person is convicted in the same case.